1. Introduction

 Terms not specifically defined herein shall have the meanings given to them in the Terms and Conditions of Service.

-- Personal Data: “Personal Data” refers to any information relating to an identified or identifiable individual (“data subject”).
+- Personal Data: “Personal Data” refers to any information relating to an identified or identifiable individual (“data subject”) as defined under the UK GDPR and EU GDPR.
 This may include, but is not limited to, name, email address, phone number, IP address, and location data.

 - Service: “Service” refers to all features and systems provided by the “Company” via its website, mobile application, and other online platforms that enable users to list and book spaces.
 The Service includes additional functions such as space search, booking, payment, reviews, messaging, and customer support.